How to Get a Wikipedia Page and How to Be Eligible

 Notability is a concept used by Wikipedia editors to determine whether a subject merits an article.
 It’s important to note that the notability guideline does not determine the content of an article – just its existence.

-Wikipedia pages can positively affect reputation, and reputation management because the site is often highly visible in search results.
+Wikipedia pages can positively affect reputation and reputation management because the site is often highly visible in search results.

 So, what does notability have to do with it?
 Basically, a subject is assumed to be notable if it has received “significant coverage” in “reliable sources” that are not controlled by the subject of the Wikipedia article.

-Wikipedia creation: Notability
+Wikipedia Creation: Notability is Key

 1. Significant Coverage: The subject of the article must have received significant coverage from reliable sources.
 “Significant coverage” means that the source addresses the subject directly and in detail; a mere mention or two in an article is not enough.